coltonteefy/05-Work-Day-Scheduler/README.md

 Upon open today is visible
 The calendar provides time blocks for business hours 9-5pm Daily time blocks are coded:
-Gray: Past
+Past Events - gray
-Green: Present
+Present Events - red
-Yellow: Future
+Future Events - green
 Click to edit event details and save upon clicking button Upon click of the button, the timeblock is saved to local storage When refreshed the event has been maintained.